 I am often accused of being bitter, angry, or some other negative emotion.
 On one hand, I have every reason to be bitter and angry, but my rejection of Christianity is not ultimately defined by anger or bitterness.

 I rejected Christianity because I no longer believe the claims made about the Bible and its teachings.
-I came to see that the Bible was not inspired, inerrant, or infallible.
-I came to see that a belief in the God of the Bible could not be sustained rationally (this is why faith is necessary), and even if it could be, I wanted nothing to do with such a capricious, vengeful, homicidal God.
-I later came to see that the Biblical claims for Jesus could not be sustained.
-While I certainly think a man named Jesus roamed the Judean hillside during the time recorded in the Bible, the Jesus of the Bible is a myth.
+I came to see that the Bible was not inerrant or infallible.
+I came to see that belief in the God of the Bible could not be rationally sustained (this is why faith is necessary), and even if it could be, I wanted nothing to do with such a capricious, vengeful, homicidal God.
+I later came to see that the supernatural claims for Jesus could not be sustained either.
+While I certainly think a man named Jesus roamed the Judean hillside during the time period recorded in the Bible, the miracle-working Jesus of the Bible is a myth.
 At best he was a revolutionary, a prophet who was executed for his political and religious beliefs (and I still, to this day, have a real appreciation for the sermon on the Mount and a few other sayings attributed to Jesus).

 I am not a hater of Christianity.
 I have no desire to stop people from worshiping the Christian God.
 I am well aware of the need many people have for certainty.
 They want to know their life matters and they want to know that there is life beyond the grave.
 Christianity meets their need.
 Who am I to stand in the way of what helps people get through life?
 It matters not if it is true.
 They think it is true and that is fine by me.